Cliff McNish - AIM High Writing

 Years 3-4

-Create my own special puppy!
-Create my own Witch!
-And make me smile, please!
+Create my own special puppy! and Construct my own Witch!

-In part 2, Cliff talks about his fantasy novel The Doomspell, a starting point to open up all the cliches about witches in story books, followed by a writing challenge for children to create their own much more original one.
+In part 2, Cliff talks about his fantasy novel The Doomspell, a starting point to open up all the cliches about witches in story books.
+This is followed by a writing challenge where children create their own much more original one, which they share with each other.

 Year 5 and 6

 The day begins with a session where Cliff talks about his own books and gets students to talk about the problems they have when writing fiction.
-So many struggle to structure and complete their stories, and in part 2 Cliff offers a powerful 5 step method any student can use to craft compelling stories from start to finish.
+So many struggle to structure and complete their stories.
+Cliff then offers a powerful 5 step method any student can use to craft compelling stories from start to finish.

 This is built upon by exploring what makes for memorable characters readers will truly root for or against – heroes, villains and everything in between.